Thermodynamic Computing via Autonomous Quantum Thermal Machines: Results

 with $Q(\beta_v) := g_z(\beta_{\text{hot}}) g_z(\beta_v) + g_z(\beta_{\text{cold}})(1-g_z(\beta_v))$ and $\beta_v$ is the virtual temperature given in Eq. (\ref{eq:not_vt}).

 At this point, we are ready to discuss the performance of our inverter.
-In Fig. \ref{fig:not_gate}b we plot the transfer characteristics (TC) of our machine in the steady-state regime.
+In Fig. \ref{fig:not_gate}B we plot the transfer characteristics (TC) of our machine in the steady-state regime.
 Specifically, we see that the behaviour between the input and the output temperatures, respectively $\beta_1$ and $\beta_z$, is indeed an inversion.
 For a cold (hot) input temperature, the output temperature is hot (cold).
-Note that in the figure, we have set $\beta_{\text{cold}}=1$ and $\beta_{\text{hot}}=0$.
-More generally, from Eq. (\ref{eq:betaz_not_limits_mt}), we see that: ($i$) when $\beta_1 \rightarrow 0$ we have $\beta_z^{\infty} \rightarrow \beta_{\text{cold}}$, and ($ii$) when $\beta_1 \rightarrow \infty$ we get $\beta_z^{\infty} \rightarrow \beta_{\text{hot}}$.
+Note that in the figure, we have set \chg{$\beta_{\text{cold}}=2$ and $\beta_{\text{hot}}=1$}.
+More generally, from Eq. (\ref{eq:betaz_not_limits_mt}), we see that: ($i$) when \chg{$\beta_1 = \beta_{\text{hot}}$ we have $\beta_z^{\infty} \approx \beta_{\text{cold}}$, and ($ii$) when $\beta_1 = \beta_{\text{cold}}$ we get $\beta_z^{\infty} \approx \beta_{\text{hot}}$}.

 Additionally, we can see from the figure that the quality of the NOT gate depends on the model parameters, in particular on the energy gap $\epsilon_1$ of the collector qubit $\ms{C}_1$.
-The larger $\epsilon_1$ becomes, the closer we get to an ideal NOT gate.
+The larger $\epsilon_1$ becomes, the closer we get to an ideal NOT gate \chg{(i.e. inverted step function)}.
 In fact, it can be shown that, in the limit $\epsilon_1 \rightarrow \infty$, the TC becomes the ideal inverted step function.
-We investigate analytically in Appendix \ref{app:1} the properties of the TC in Eq. (\ref{eq:betaz_not_limits_mt}), showing its dependence on the energies of the collector qubits $\epsilon_0$, $\epsilon_1$ and the inverse temperature $\beta_0$ of the reference bath.
-More specifically, Eq. (\ref{eq:betaz_not_limits_mt}) describes a function which is close to a sigmoid (or Fermi-Dirac) function $f(x) = (1 + e^{x})^{-1}$, i.e.
+We investigate analytically in Supplementary Material A the properties of the TC in Eq. (\ref{eq:betaz_not_limits_mt}), showing its dependence on the energies of the collector qubits $\epsilon_0$, $\epsilon_1$ and the inverse temperature $\beta_0$ of the reference bath.
+More specifically, Eq. (\ref{eq:betaz_not_limits_mt}) describes a function which is very similar to a sigmoid (or Fermi-Dirac) function $f(x) = (1 + e^{x})^{-1}$, i.e.